contactmobilemadmen-max/mobile-madmen/README.md

 # mobilemadmen.com
-Mobile Madmen - GitHub Repository for Google Sheets Scripts and Templates to Centralize Data and Improve Efficiency.
+mobilemadmen.com - GitHub Repository for Google Sheets Scripts and Templates to Centralize Data and Improve Efficiency.